 1. Students are required to submit an updated Statement of Health Clearance prior to enrolling in courses, after a break in continuous enrollment.

-CastleBranch
+CastleBranch and Complio

-CastleBranch is a vendor that the Edson College of Nursing and Health Innovation uses to track the student compliance with the following requirements:
+CastleBranch and Complio are vendors that the Edson College of Nursing and Health Innovation uses to track the student compliance with the following requirements:

 1. Background Clearance